Temporal Straightening for Latent Planning: Experiments

 Straightening results in a distance heatmap that closely aligns with the geodesic distance.
 Notably, the model is only trained on suboptimal, non-expert trajectories.
 Yet, it does not simply memorize the inefficient paths from the training data; instead, it learns to approximate the minimum number of steps required to transition between states.
 We also find that the spatial features and aggregated global features capture different levels of distance information.
 The spatial features preserve local geometry and thus yield fine-grained, locally discriminative distance variations, whereas global features provide a smoother, more coherent long-range signal that better reflects long-horizon distance-to-goal trends.

-\paragraph{Sufficient information.} To examine whether or not these projected features preserve sufficient information for planning, we train a decoder to reconstruct latents back to images.
-The decoder is solely for interpretability purposes, and we use stop-gradient to prevent it from affecting the world model.
-Note that perfect reconstruction is not necessary for planning, since only planning-relevant information must be preserved.
-However, because these environments are visually simple, even aggressively compressed features reconstruct the observations with high fidelity, as shown in~\Cref{img:example_rollout}.
+\paragraph{Sufficient information.} To examine whether or not these projected features preserve sufficient information for planning, we train a decoder to reconstruct images from latents.
+The decoder is solely for interpretability purposes and is detached from the world model via stop-gradient.
+Note that perfect reconstruction is not required, since planning only depends on task-relevant information.
+However, in our visually simple environments, even aggressively compressed features reconstruct the observations with high fidelity, as shown in~\Cref{img:example_rollout}.
 This indicates that the resulting features retain sufficient planning-relevant information.